 ICS are designed to direct glucocorticoid delivery to the lungs in order to reduce overall systemic glucocorticoid exposure and side effects.
-However, in higher than recommended doses, ICS may have adverse effects; possible systemic effects of ICS include Cushing's syndrome, Cushingoid features, depression of the HPA axis, reduction of bone density, cataract, glaucoma and blurred vision, and retardation of growth rate in children and adolescents.
-Increased susceptibility to infections and impairment of the ability to adapt to stress may also occur.
+However, in higher than recommended doses, ICS may have adverse effects; possible systemic effects of ICS include Cushing's Syndrome, Cushingoid features, depression of the HPA axis, reduction of bone density, cataract and glaucoma, and retardation of growth rate in children and adolescents.
+These effects are much less likely to occur with ICS treatments than with oral corticosteroids.
 In steroid-dependent patients, prior systemic steroid usage may be a contributing factor, but such effects may occur amongst patients who use only ICS regularly.